vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

   - if \\( t = 2i + 1 \\) is odd then \\( P_{t, j} := \cos (p / 10^{\frac{8i}{d}})  \\)
 - This is similar to fourier expansion of Diracs delta
 - dot product of any two positional encodings decays fast after first 2 nearby words
-- most sentences are relatively short ~10 words, thus only first dimensions of positional encodings carry information
+- average sentence has around 15 words, thus only first dimensions carry information
 - the rest of the embeddings can thus function as word embeddings